-^{3.} On Euler's attack on Leibniz, see Lyndon H. LaRouche, Jr., The Science of Christian Economy (Washington: Schiller Institute, 1991), Appendix XI, "Euler's Fallacies on the Subjects of Infinite Divisibility and Leibniz's Monads," pp. 407-425.
-That appendix includes the sections of Euler's Letters to a German Princess (dated by him May 5, 1761) in which his second explicit attack on discussion of mathematical series, whether or not mathematical discontinuities exist.
+The formal issue is the question, cloaked in a discussion of mathematical series, whether or not mathematical discontinuities exist.
 The relevant substantive issue behind these attacks on Leibniz by the Eighteenth-Century newtonians, Dr. Samuel Clarke and Leonhard Euler, is, much more today than during Riemann's time, whether physics is a branch of mathematics, or mathematics a branch of physics.